ElizaPopa/BugReports/README.md

 ----------------------------------

 **Title:**
-Missing mandatory symbol from phone number on Emergency Contact
+Missing required symbol (*) from phone number on Emergency Contact

 **Description:**
 My Info/ Emergency Contacts/ User is not able to add a new contact without a phone number (not a required field)